scikit-learn-contrib/project-template/doc/user_guide.rst

 Transformer
 -----------

-Transformers are scikit-lean estimators which implement a ``transform`` method.
+Transformers are scikit-learn estimators which implement a ``transform`` method.
 The use case is the following:

 * at ``fit``, some parameters can be learned from ``X`` and ``y``;